slowernews/wisdom-tldr/README.md

 > *'Do things in batch all at once.
 Interruption and switching between tasks costs too much.' -- Allen Tucker*

 <!--
+automation:
 > *'Paying bills automatically means you won’t be late and you free up your mental energy to focus on other things.' -- Allen Tucker*

+focus: the notion of tackling your most important thing (MIT) first thing in the morning.

+busy imply out of control
+lack of time is lack of priorities

+look at situations as systems. i help to create systems.
+Bad luck vs. bad planning

+###on wasting time

+Take some time away from all external influences and really decide what you want for yourself in the areas of health, wealth, relationships, and personal growth.
+Then, once you have a clear picture of what you want, hustle like crazy until you achieve it

+attention
+These companies, like any media company, harvest your time and attention and transform it into revenue.
 -->

 Track time and journal for hints on where to improve.